 - Legalisation of documents by means of Apostille (Apostila de Haia/Apostila dell’Aja) from the Brazilian Notary Office and UK Foreign and Commonwealth Office;

-- Notarisation and translation of UK academic documents for obtaining Declaration of Value (Dichiarazione di Valore) from the Italian Consulate in London;
+- Notarisation, Apostille legalisation and translation of UK academic documents for obtaining Declaration of Value (Dichiarazione di Valore) from the Italian Consulate in London;

-- Notary Public services – Power of Attorney and Apostille legalisation
+- Notary Public services – Powers of Attorney and Apostille legalisation